 Amateur day traders would simply set an arbitrary risk to reward per trade and try to impose that on their trading system.
 When you are trading with real money, and trying to impose some external expectations on the market, the result will always turn into losses.

 Instead, you should print out the transaction history of your brokerage account, login to a trading simulator program and try to find out how far each of your trades would go if you did not close them prematurely.
 By simulating your own trading strategy and recording the alternative outcomes in a table, you can easily determine the optimum profit target per trade for your trading system.

 Finding a Way to Flawlessly Execute Your Strategy

 After using the trading simulator and finding the optimum profit target per trade, you should try it out with paper money on a demo account.
-As you approach your per trade profit target, you will feel the urge to close the trade out early.
+As you approach your per trade day trading profit target, you will feel the urge to close the trade out early.
 You must fight this emotion and let each trade play out as you planned.

 After a month of trading with paper money, look at your trade log and compare it against your previous three months of trading activity.
 If you see that your results are not improving, you will have to adjust your per trade profit target and re-initiate the whole process until you are happy with the results.

 Trading is simple, but you must not confuse simple with easy.
 Most successful day traders have written their destiny with hard work and patience, not arbitrary luck.